illsk1lls/PXEServer/README.md

 C:\PXE\LICENSE<br>

 SecureBoot compatibility can be enabled, but provides less NIC support(drivers), if you are having network issues try leaving SecureBoot Compatibility disabled<br>
+During testing, failing due to limited drivers would create an error along the lines of x/xxx/xxRtk.xxxx.cp somewhere on the screen, immediately after attempting DHCP.<br>
+In cases where boot is not completing disable SecureBoot on the client machines or switch into Install/Audit mode.

 TO ENABLE SECUREBOOT SUPPORT navigate to the following page: <a href="https://knowledge.broadcom.com/external/article/280113/updated-64bit-ipxeefi-ipxe-v1211+-binari.html">https://knowledge.broadcom.com/external/article/280113/updated-64bit-ipxeefi-ipxe-v1211+-binari.html</a><br>
 Scroll to the bottom of the page, and click the 64bit_ipxe_efi.zip download button to get a signed copy of ipxe.efi (Thank you Broadcom)<br>